Is It Time for Hospice?

 - Experienced recurring infections?

-- Begun having loss of bowel or bladder functions?
+- Started having loss of bowel or bladder functions?

 - Been diagnosed with a terminal illness or told by a physician that life expectancy is limited?

-If you answered “yes” to four or more of these questions, then you or your loved one may be eligible for a hospice.
-Please contact your physician or one of our Heart to Heart Hospice locations for additional information about care and services.
+If you answered “yes” to four or more of these questions, it may be time for a hospice evaluation.
+Contact your physician or local Heart to Heart Hospice location to determine if now is the right time for hospice.
+Download a printable version of the questions above.